• Skip to main content

 • Water + Ice Cubes: This is necessary regardless of using kefir or yogurt.
 What will vary is how much water is necessary for that perfect creamy, yet not too thick texture.
 Ice cubes are optional but are a great finishing touch to keep the soup extra chilled.

-1. Place the eggs and potatoes (use small Yukon gold potatoes) on the trivet.
+1. Place the potatoes (if using Yukon golds) and eggs (in that order) on the trivet.

 2. Pour one cup of water, close the lid, turn the safety valve to Sealing and set the cook time on Manual for 5 minutes.